sftpplus/sftpplus-docs/src/doc_source/configuration-auth/google-identity.rst

 It is recommended to configure the Google Identity authentication method as the first method in your authentication chain, before the `SFTPPlus Application Accounts` authentication.

+It is recommended to created dedicated **security label groups** for the client or administrators of SFTPPlus.

 SFTPPlus always asks to confirm the selected Google user for authentication.
 Get in touch if you would like SFTPPlus to automatically use the default Google user without a prompt.